farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

-   The registration process will then ensure that any methods that have decorated to provide line and/or cell magics will be recognized with the `%x`/`%%x` syntax as a line/cell magic respectively.
+   The registration process will then ensure that any methods that have decorated to provide line and/or cell magics will be recognized with the ``%x``/``%%x`` syntax as a line/cell magic respectively.

    If classes are given, they will be instantiated with the default constructor.
-If your classes need a custom constructor, you should instanitate them first and pass the instance.
+If your classes need a custom constructor, you should instantiate them first and pass the instance.

    The provided arguments can be an arbitrary mix of classes and instances.

 register_magic Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+.. todo:: register_magic

 magic_objects : one or more classes or instances

 Example usage exists on the official website as well.

 Tldr
 ----
 Writing the extension:

 - Import the global :mod:`IPython` instance with::